tewhatuora/api-standards/docs/api-development/02-API Design.md

 When designing an API, it is important to perform business process analysis to ensure that API development is business-driven rather than technology-driven.
-Technology driven projects rarely meet customers’ needs in the long run, so it important to gain background in who could be using the API, for what.
+Technology driven projects rarely meet customers’ needs in the long run, so it is important to gain background in who could be using the API and for what.
 As mentioned previously, co-design is fundamental to driving the right API development.
 To help identify potential partners to involve in the co-design, consider:

-- processes which currently depend on information the API could expose
+- processes that currently depend on information the API could expose

-- processes which require a capability an API could expose
+- processes that require a capability an API could expose

 Some actors in the design process will be human such as [application developers](../api-concepts/ComponentDefinitions#application-developers) or [health sector participants](../api-concepts/ComponentDefinitions#health-sector-participants) whilst some actors will be [systems or organisations](../api-concepts/ComponentDefinitions#health-sector-organisations) that will interact with, or depend on, the